 We argue that a close analysis of why some indoctrination cases are seen as blameless while others not suggests an articulable analytic framework based upon five key questions.
 We use a wide variety of real-world indoctrination cases to illustrate the operation of this framework and propose a specific statutory defense formulation that embodies it.

 Robinson, Paul H. and Holcomb, Lindsay, "Indoctrination and Social Influence as a Defense to Crime: Are We Responsible for Who We Are?"
 (2021).
-Faculty Scholarship.
+All Faculty Scholarship.
 2153.

 Cognitive Psychology Commons, Criminal Law Commons, Criminology Commons, Criminology and Criminal Justice Commons, Human Factors Psychology Commons, Law and Psychology Commons, Law and Society Commons, Public Law and Legal Theory Commons, Social Control, Law, Crime, and Deviance Commons, Social Psychology Commons